storj/docs/app/learn/concepts/access/access-grants/when-to-use-the-satellite-web-interface-and-when-to-use-the-cli/page.md

 ## When to use an Uplink client

-Once you have created an Access Grant from the Satellite Admin Console web interface, the CLI, client library or other client tool can then use that Access Grant to interact with the Storj DCS service, or create additional restricted Access Grants - child Access Grants of the parent created in the Satellite Admin Console.
+Once you have created an Access Grant from the Storj Console, the CLI, client library or other client tool can then use that Access Grant to interact with the Storj service, or create additional restricted Access Grants - child Access Grants of the parent created in the Storj Console.
 The Uplink Client can be used to create additional child Restricted Access Grants.&#x20;

 {% callout type="warning"  %}
 **Remember:** When you create child Restricted Access Grants from a parent Restricted Access Grant, the child Restricted Access Grants can have the same level of access as the parent or less access, but never more.&#x20;